Indiana University Health

 All together, this means that users engaging with the site see personalized location data based on their location and browsing history.
 For example, when a user shares their location, the homepage and Find Locations landing page display nearby hospital, primary care, and urgent care locations.

-Additionally, if the user has engaged in a particular area of the site before—such as “back pain”—this list will be tailored to locations provide appropriate, as well.
+Additionally, if the user has engaged in a particular area of the site before—such as “back pain”—this list will be tailored to locations providing appropriate services, as well.

 Maintaining consistency across a website as large as iuhealth.org is a challenge, so we created an official IU Health UX Guide.
 The guide offers examples of each UX component and demonstrates how web developers should integrate them into areas of the website as the site continues to evolve.
 Over time, the guide will scale to include additional guidelines for content and design.